Shuzhengz/TPFanCtrl2/README.md

 This is a fork of the [original TPFC](https://github.com/ThinkPad-Forum/TPFanControl/tree/master/fancontrol), and is based on [byrnes' dual fan mod](https://github.com/byrnes/TPFanControl).
 It's updated it to work with two fan devices.
-It has only been tested on X1 Extreme Gen. 1 and P1 Gen. 4, but it should work on most other dual- fan Thinkpads that are released.
-The default fan profile is a silent one, with the fans only coming on at 60c.
-This can be changed by editing tpfancontrol.ini.
+It has only been tested on X1 Extreme Gen. 1 and P1 Gen. 4, but it should work on most other dual-fan Thinkpads that are released.
+The default fan profile prioritizes fan noise, with fans only turning on at 60C.
+This can be changed by editing `tpfancontrol.ini`.

 Visual Studio 2022 Community was used to build and debug.
-A release build is in the works

 <p align="center">
   <img src="https://raw.githubusercontent.com/Shuzhengz/TPFanCtrl2/master/fancontrol/res/TPFC2.png" alt="Example Photo" width="750"/>
 </p>

-Important: This software is released as a public domain software, there is no warranty or promise of bug fixes.
+**Important: This software is released as a public domain software, there is no warranty or promise of bug fixes.
 The binaries and its source code are provided "as is", and should be used at your own risk.
-For more information, please refer to <http://unlicense.org/>.
+For more information, please refer to <http://unlicense.org/>.**

 Please note that I'm very busy with other work for the time being so it'll take a while for me to get to new issues, however please feel free to create pull requests, I will review those as soon as possible.